marijnh/Eloquent-JavaScript/01_values.md

 single number value.
 There are only so many patterns you can make with 64 bits, which means that the amount of different numbers that can be represented is limited.
-For _N_ decimal ((digit))s, the amount of numbers that can be represented is 10^_N_^.
+For _N_ decimal ((digit))s, the amount of numbers that can be represented is 10^N^.
 Similarly, given 64 binary digits, you can represent 2^64^ different numbers, which is about 18 quintillion (an 18 with 18 zeros after it).
 This is a lot.

 Computer memory used to be a lot smaller, and people tended to use groups of 8 or 16 bits to represent their numbers.
 It was easy to accidentally _((overflow))_ such small numbers—to end up with a number that did not fit into the given amount of bits.
-Today, even personal computers have plenty of memory, so you are free to use 64-bit chunks, which means you need to worry about overflow only when dealing with truly astronomical numbers.
+Today, even computers that fit in your pocket have plenty of memory, so you are free to use 64-bit chunks, and you need to worry about overflow only when dealing with truly astronomical numbers.

 {{index sign, "floating-point number", "fractional number", "sign bit"}}